JoeKrieger02/MapAPI_Ud/README.md

-# Krieger Maps
+# Krieger Maps - React Project

 ## How to use ?
+* Download all decencies and launch server with "npm start"
-* Open "index.html" in you favorite browser
+* navigate to "localhost:3000" with your favorite browser

 ## What can it do ?
 * Zoom near your desired location with the top search bar